qiskit-community/spank-plugins/docs/overview.md

 ## Integration Flow

 Similar to any Gres resource (GPU, AIU, etc), we treat QPU as gres and acquire it for whole duration of the job.
-Primitive calls will manage the data and call towards the Quantum Computer (for most cases through slurm to govern user access to the slurm-level quantum resource and potentially inject Quantum Computer access credentials)
+Primitive calls will manage the data and call towards the Quantum Computer (for most cases through Slurm to govern user access to the slurm-level quantum resource and potentially inject Quantum Computer access credentials)

 ![integration Flow](./images/integration_flow.png)

-This avoids drawbacks of other options, e.g. when the user application's primitive call will create other slurm jobs that send primitive data towards the Quantum Computer.
+This avoids drawbacks of other options, e.g. when the user application's primitive call will create other Slurm jobs that send primitive data towards the Quantum Computer.
 Having this logic of sending data towards the Quantum Computer in qiskit level code reduces complexity and latency, and avoids complexity in error handling.

 ## High Level Flow of Quantum Plugin

-This is the high level flow from when slurm jobs are started to how requests find their way to a Quantum Computer.
+This is the high level flow from when Slurm jobs are started to how requests find their way to a Quantum Computer.
-Requests refer to any interaction between appliction and Quantum Computer (e.g. including getting configuration information that is needed for transpilation).
+Requests refer to any interaction between application and Quantum Computer (e.g. including getting configuration information that is needed for transpilation).

 ![High Level Flow -- png editable with draw.io, please keep it that way](./images/high-level-plugin-flow.png)